 The Company has incurred operating losses and negative cash flows from operations since inception.
-As of June 30, 2023, the Company had an accumulated deficit of \$808,940.
+As of June 30, 2024, the Company had an accumulated deficit of \$1,068,369.
 The Company has primarily funded these losses through the proceeds from the sales of common and preferred stock, asset sales, royalty financing, out-license arrangements, as well as capital contributions received from the former parent company, Rhythm Holdings LLC.
-To date, the Company has minimal product revenue and management expects operating losses to continue for the foreseeable future.
-The Company has devoted substantially all of its resources to its drug development efforts, comprising of research and development, the acquisition of in process research and development assets, manufacturing, conducting clinical trials for its product candidates, protecting its intellectual property, commercialization activities and general and administrative functions relating to these operations.
+While the Company is generating product revenue, management expects operating losses to continue for the foreseeable future.
+The Company has devoted substantially all of its resources to its drug development efforts, comprised of research and development, the acquisition of in process research and development assets, manufacturing, conducting clinical trials for its product candidates, protecting its intellectual property, commercialization activities and general and administrative functions relating to these operations.
 The future success of the Company is dependent on its ability to develop its product candidates and ultimately upon its ability to attain profitable operations.